Last modified: August 31, 2025

 Fundamental Concepts

-- A solid grasp of binary representation is essential for working with bitwise operations.
+- A solid grasp of binary representation is necessary for working with bitwise operations.
 In binary, each digit (or bit) represents a power of 2, starting with the least significant bit (LSB) on the right, which corresponds to $2^0$, and increasing as you move left.

 - Signed and unsigned integers differ in how they represent numbers.
 Unsigned integers can only represent non-negative values, while signed integers use the most significant bit (MSB) as a sign bit, with 0 representing positive numbers and 1 representing negative numbers, typically using two's complement representation.